Purpose#

 Sets <html lang="..."> using Root.Page.Metas.IsoLang

-Adds dark class when Root.Page.Data.Darkmode is enabled
+Adds the dark class only when both conditions are true:Root.GlobalData.Settings.ShowDarkMode is enabled (settings gate), and

 Head includes#

-In <head>, the layout renders shared infrastructure includes:It also loads core styles:vendor CSS (swiper, lightgallery, nouislider, leaflet, markercluster)
+It also loads core styles:vendor CSS (swiper, lightgallery, nouislider, flatpickr, leaflet, markercluster)

 theme CSS bundle: output.css